tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/01-serve-website-from-s3.md

 A [Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) defines permissions inside AWS.
 Those permissions come in the form of policies, just like in the case of your AWS user.
 Things like certain EC2 services (and even instances) which need to execute some actions can run attached to a certain role, and will thus get whatever permissions the role has.

-Earlier, we created a policy to allow access to our S3 bucket and assigned a new role to our CodeBuild application.
+Earlier, we created a policy to allow full access to our S3 bucket and assigned a new role to our CodeBuild application.
 Now we will attach the policy to the role, effectively giving CodeBuild access to our S3 bucket.
 Moreover, we will need to attach another policy to give it access to SSM, so that it can query the values of the variables we setup in the Parameter Store.

 **Website full access**